 Lastly, our OB/GYN rotation is service based.
 This means our resident team covers all patients on the floor.
 As a result, this improves continuity of care and augments our perinatal management skills greatly.
 We follow all patients from the minute they are on the floor until they walk out the door.
 This contributes to a more robust experience because we are caring for more child-births and patients with complex care situations such as preeclampsia and postpartum from door to door.

 We believe this holistic approach better prepares our residents for any practice setting they may choose to enter.

 CAN I GET C-SECTION TRAINING IN YOUR PROGRAM?

-Residents can expect to perform 50 to 75 primary cesarean sections during their third year.
+Yes, there is an elective c-section training track available in which residents can expect to perform 50 to 75 primary cesarean sections during their third year.
 There are also numerous opportunities to be the first assist during the first two years of residency.